Deep Networks and the Multiple Manifold Problem: Introduction

-\paragraph{Analyses of neural network training.} To reason analytically about the complicated training process, we adopt the neural tangent kernel approach \cite{Jacot2018-dv}: when the network width is sufficiently large relative to the depth, the kernel $\ntk^N_k(\vx, \vx')$ that governs the dynamics of gradient algorithms changes so little that the progress of gradient descent is determined by properties of the network at random initialization.
-The first works to instantiate these ideas in a nonasymptotic setting obtained convergence guarantees for training deep neural networks on finite datasets \cite{Allen-Zhu2018-wz,Du2018-pt}.
-These results cannot be used directly to obtain generalization guarantees for structured data because they depend on the minimum distance between data points, which necessarily goes to zero as the number of samples increases.
-By exploiting more structure in the data, generalization results have been obtained \cite{Allen-Zhu2018-rf,arora2019fine,Ji2019-cl,Oymak2019-pn,Cao2019-cm} that apply to shallow networks, teacher-student learning scenarios, and/or hold conditional on the existence of certain small-norm interpolators.
-In this connection, we highlight the results of \Textcite{Allen-Zhu2020-jn}, who obtain generalization results for deep network architectures (with skip connections) and a realistic training algorithm when the target mapping is implemented by a neural network; and \Textcite{Ji2019-cl}, who give a generalization bound for shallow networks applicable to the data model shown in \Cref{fig:circles}, to which part (ii) of \Cref{thm:main_informal} applies.
-Other works have obtained generalization guarantees using generalization bounds for kernel methods \cite{ghorbani2019linearized,Liang2019-he,Ghorbani2020-ef,Montanari2020-qh} using the fact that the linearized predictor in the NTK regime can be linked to a kernel method \cite{arora2019exact}.

-A parallel line of works \cite{mei2018mean,Tzen2020-bl,mei2019mean,Chizat2020-bz,Fang2020-zq} approach the problem by studying an infinite-width limit of neural network training that yields a different training dynamics.
-Approaches of this type are of interest because there is no restriction to short-time dynamics, and the limit of the dynamics can often be characterized in terms of a well-structured object, such as a max-margin classifier \cite{Chizat2020-bz}.
+\paragraph{Analyses of neural network training.} To reason analytically about the complicated training process, we adopt the neural tangent kernel approach \citep{Jacot2018-dv}.
+The first works to instantiate these ideas in a nonasymptotic setting obtained convergence guarantees for training deep neural networks on finite datasets \citep{Allen-Zhu2018-wz,Du2018-pt}.
+By exploiting more structure in the data, generalization results have been obtained \citep{Allen-Zhu2018-rf,arora2019fine,Ji2019-cl,Oymak2019-pn,Cao2019-cm,Suzuki2020-zq,Li2020-oj,Allen-Zhu2020-jn} that apply to shallow networks, teacher-student learning scenarios, and/or hold conditional on the existence of certain small-norm interpolators.
+Other works have obtained generalization guarantees using generalization bounds for kernel methods \citep{ghorbani2019linearized,Liang2019-he,Ghorbani2020-ef,Montanari2020-qh} using the fact that the linearized predictor in the NTK regime can be linked to a kernel method \citep{arora2019exact}.
+A parallel line of works \citep{mei2018mean,Tzen2020-bl,mei2019mean,Chizat2020-bz,Fang2020-zq} approach the problem by studying an infinite-width limit of neural network training that yields a different training dynamics.
+Approaches of this type are of interest because there is no restriction to short-time dynamics, and the limit of the dynamics can often be characterized in terms of a well-structured object, such as a max-margin classifier \citep{Chizat2020-bz}.
 On the other hand, it is often difficult to prove finite-time convergence to the limit.
-Approaches that simplify the discrete-time gradient descent dynamics of training by analyzing instead a continuous-time gradient flow \cite{Ji2020-wr,Suzuki2020-zq} enjoy similar advantages, with the caveats that difficulties inherent in the discretization process lead these results to often be non-algorithmic, and that issues of global existence for the flow can be challenging to treat.